parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Finding
 ## Data Scientists know what Software Architecture is.

-^ ...is that Data Scientists, do, in fact, definitely know what Software Architecture is.
+^ MARS: ...is that Data Scientists, do, in fact, definitely know what Software Architecture is.

 ---